Explore the New Forest - Wheelchair Accessible

 Bolderwood Deer Sanctuary

-In the heart of the New Forest - Boldrewood is one of the best places to see Deer in the New Forest, as they are fed their daily from April to September in the afternoons.
-A free location with disabled toilets available and some great spots nearby for a picnic!
-Details here.
+In the heart of the New Forest, Bolderwood is one of the best places to see deer, as they are fed daily from April to September in the afternoons.
+A free location with disabled toilets available and great spots for a picnic.

 The New Forest Reptile Centre